 One of the most highly commented blog posts I have had here was when the Maryland Court of Appeals decided Tracey v.
 Solesky, one of the rare appellate opinions that seemed to make everyone mad.
-Tracy decided to carve out a pit bull exception and make pit bull owners pretty much strictly liable.
+Tracy carved out a pit bull exception and make pit bull owners pretty much strictly liable.

-Pit bull lovers and owners pretty much demanded that the Internet be shut down.
-Their passion – and their statistics – actually forced me to do something that is rare on the Internet: change my opinion in midstream.
+Pit bull lovers and owners demanded that the Internet be shut down.
+Their passion – and their statistics – forced me to do something rare on the Internet: change my opinion in midstream.
 Whoever said screaming at someone on the Internet can’t change hearts and minds?

 This passion pushed the Maryland Senate last week to unanimously pass a bill that eliminated breed distinctions.
 Which, is bad news for victims of pit bull attacks (and, let’s face it, plaintiffs’ lawyers).
 The Senate bill throws a bone — literally no pun originally intended until after I wrote it — to victims by creating strict liability for canines who attack while running at large.
-But, let’s be honest, that is not the majority of pit bull attacks.
-An estimated 70% of dog bites occur on the owner’s property.
+But, let’s be honest, that is not most pit bull attacks.
+About 70% of dog bites occur on the owner’s property.

-The one thing that struck me about the anti- Tracey opinion zealots is that they did not generally oppose strict liability on dogs.
+The one thing that struck me about the anti- Tracey opinion zealots is that they rarely opposed strict liability on dogs.
 There seemed to be some receptivity to the idea that the problem in dog bite cases is not bad dogs but irresponsible dog owners.

 In case anyone is wondering, I believe the bill will be prospective.
 So, assuming this bill passes and it will, there will be a period of strict liability for pit bulls between the Tracey opinion and this new law.